Your Ultimate US Bucket List

 10. Road Trip from Miami to Key West, Florida

 Rent a convertible and put the top down.
 There is no better place to have some fun in the sun that south Florida.
+There are a ton of fun stops on a Miami to Key West road trip.
 Start out your road trip soaking up the excitement of Miami and South Beach.
 Fit in a tour of Everglades National Park before heading south to Key West.
-There are a ton of fun activities along the way including hand feeding wild tarpon off Islamorada, snorkeling in Key Largo, and visit the sea turtle hospital in Marathon.
+Must do’s along the way include hand feeding wild tarpon off Islamorada, snorkeling in Key Largo, and a visit to the sea turtle hospital in Marathon.
 Once you arrive in Key West, make sure to try some famous key lime pie, check out Hemingway’s House, and visit the southern most point of the continental US for a fun photo opp!

 Insider Tip: One of my all time favorite memories from this trip was renting scooters and exploring the area and beaches.

 11. Explore the Epic City of San Francisco, California

 San Francisco is just one of those cities we keep going back to time and time again…which is why it’s an absolute USA bucket list travel destination!
 Some of our favorite recommendations include:

 - The Mission District

 - A day trip to see the giant redwoods